 - 1 part peppermint or spearmint

-Beyond these five delicious smelling essential oil blends, I’m a big fan of keeping things simple by making small batches of soap, and using a single oil in each batch.
+These are some of the best essential oils blends, but Beyond these five delicious smelling blends, I’m a big fan of keeping things simple by making small batches of soap, and using a single oil in each batch.

 P.S.
-In the past, I have used Now Brand essential oils for soap making (with the exception of the vanilla oil), because they are by far the cheapest that I could find, and I wasn’t too worried about the quality since it was “just” soap, however, after having some skin reactions as a result of using adulterated oil, I’ve rethought my position.
-You can read about the oils I now use here, but feel free to use according to your preference.
+In the past, I have used several different essential oil brands in, and often use Now Brand essential oils for soapmaking (with the exception of the vanilla oil), because they are by far the cheapest that I could find, and seem to be fairly high quality.

 Keep in mind that you don’t have to use oils to scent your soap.
 One of our favorite non-scented soaps is coffee scrub soap.
 It fills you with so much energy, and is great for waking up in the morning!